pontem-network/aptos-core/docker/README.md

 # Docker

-This directory contains [Docker](https://www.docker.com/) configuration for building Aptos docker images.
+This directory contains [Docker](https://www.docker.com/) configuration for building Pont docker images.

 To build these images run this from the repository root: